citroniomax/unSwearNow/README.md

 If you speak more than one language in chat, you can sort filter's replacements by language (it makes it cleaner).
 Make a new line in the file, add a `#` before the new language you wanna censor (ex: `# english`), and then write every replacement you want to have ! (one replacement per line)

+I recommend putting insult composed with multiple cuss words (`ex: dumb*ss -> dumb / *ss`) at the top of the list, so they can be exchange without causing any problem.
+For the exemple of `dumb*ss`, because this script instantly changes toxic words, the `dumb` part will be replaced by `smart`.
+So, to replace someone that wants to type `dumb*ss`, the line in the filter will be `smart*ss=smart guy`.

 ## Requirements